 In this way if there is a cut in income, you can can still funnel enough to hit that size.

-You Learn New Things, You Tweak your System, That is Life
+As You Learn New Things Over Time, You Can Tweak your System, That is Life

 You always learn new things along the way.